ghc-proposals/ghc-proposals/proposals/0000-visible-forall.rst

    the right-hand side of ``forall a. t`` as a type; and we could map the ``forall`` in terms bind variables in the type namespace.

-   The parsing and name resolution rules of these alternatives were deemed to subtle, so we opted for a design where types-in-terms are parsed and renamed as ordinary terms.
+   The parsing and name resolution rules of these alternatives were deemed too subtle, so we opted for a design where types-in-terms are parsed and renamed as ordinary terms.